 Bitters For Inflammation & Immunity

-Much like digestive bitters, bitters that influence the reduction of inflammation and the strengthening of the immune system sends signals to the body when they come in contact with bitters receptors like the tongue and stomach.
-In doing so, the body knows to modulate the immune system and increase blood flow to address active inflammation and provide protection from viral and bacterial sources.
+Much like digestive bitters, bitters that influence the reduction of inflammation and the strengthening of the immune system send signals to the body when they come in contact with bitters receptors located on the tongue and in the stomach.
+The body knows to modulate the immune system and increase blood flow to address active inflammation and provide protection from viral and bacterial sources.